wolvi-lataniere/morpheus-serial/doc/blog.md

 Here enters _Morpheus_.

 _Morpheus_ (named after the [greek god of sleep and dreams](https://en.wikipedia.org/wiki/Morpheus)), is a Raspberry Pi Pico based project designed to interface between your Raspberry Pi power supply and your Raspberry Pi.
+Even if not the most energy efficient MCU (1mA sleep current is higher than most STM32 or equivalent MCUs), the Raspberry Pi Pico is far less energy hungry than a Raspberry Pi, and readily available at low cost ($4 from most retailers) even during current chip shortage, which makes it a good option to improve your project.

+A far more energy efficient option for this project would have been to re-implement Inkyshot functions on a lower power device like the ESP32-C3 System-on-Chip, with proper deep-sleep, this solution would last months on a single CR18650 battery.
+However, the idea here is to enable higher computational power when active for more complex operations, while keeping development simple and power consumption in check.

 I've developed Morpheus as a _balenaBlock_ to help you integrate it in your own projects.

 ### Architecture

 The Raspberry Pi Pico (called **Pico** here-after) is a $4 Micro-Controller Unit (MCU) development board, powered by an ultra low power 133MHz Dual Cortex-M0+ processor, with 2MB Flash storage for the program and 264kB of internal RAM and USB communication capabilities.
-This doesn't seems much compared to the Gigabytes of RAM and storage of the Raspberry Pi 3 (called **Pi** here-after), and to its multi GHz processors, but this is plenty enough to turn ON and OFF a power supply, keep track of time or read sensors data... and all this for a fraction of the Pi power budget (450mW under full load, down to 6.5mW in sleep mode, compared to the 10+W rating of the Raspberry Pi 4 without sleep capability).
+This doesn't seem much compared to the Gigabytes of RAM and storage of the Raspberry Pi 3 (called **Pi** here-after), and to its multi GHz processors, but this is plenty enough to turn ON and OFF a power supply, keep track of time or read sensors data... and all this for a fraction of the Pi power budget (450mW under full load, down to 6.5mW in sleep mode, compared to the 10+W rating of the Raspberry Pi 4 without sleep capability).

 The final wiring will follow this diagram: